Toggle#

 Display#

-• end_icon (str): An icon to render to the right of the button label.
-Either an SVG or an icon name which is loaded from Material UI Icons.
+• end_icon (str): An icon displayed to the right of the button label.
+Accepts Material UI icon names or SVG strings.

-• icon (str): An icon to render to the left of the button label.
-Either an SVG or an icon name which is loaded from Material UI Icons.
+• icon (str): An icon displayed to the left of the button label.
+Accepts Material UI icon names or SVG strings.

-• label (str): The title of the widget.
+• label (str): The descriptive text displayed on the toggle button.

 Styling#